FastFilter/xor_singleheader/README.md

 xor8_free(filter);
 ```

-Or the xor16 filter (larger but more accurate)...
+Or the xor16 filter (larger but more accurate)... (vanishingly small false-positive rate)

 ```
 uint64_t *big_set = ...